Staff:

 Chapter Coordinator: Rebecca Dien-Johns

-Rebecca Dien-Johns grew up in north Wales and lived in London, UK, before moving to Indianapolis in late 2016.
-She started her role as the Administrative Assistant, before becoming Chapter Coordinator at the Sierra Club Hoosier Chapter.
-She has worked in the nonprofit sector for over fifteen years.
-Growing up, her politically-active family were involved with various environmental campaigns, and she has remained passionate about the environment since childhood.
+Rebecca Dien-Johns (she/her) grew up in north Wales and lived in London, UK, before moving to Indianapolis in late 2016.
+She has worked in the nonprofit sector for twenty years.
+Growing up, her politically-active family were involved with various environmental causes, and she has remained passionate about the environment ever since.
 She is especially interested in environmental and social justice, and making sure our outdoors is protected and accessible to all.
-She is a musician, and a mother of one child (and two cats- Catl Sagan and Suffragette Kitty).
-Rebecca also volunteers in her Near East Indy community and at her child’s IPS school.
+She is a musician, and a mother of one child (and four cats- Catl Sagan, Suffragette Kitty, Cow Tux, and Floof Bader Ginsburg).
+Rebecca is also an active member of her community on the near eastside of Indianapolis, and the LGBTQ+ and disability justice communities.

 Megan is from Bloomington, IN where she graduated with a Bachelor of Science in Public Affairs- Nonprofit Management from the School of Public and Environmental Affairs at Indiana University, Bloomington.
 Megan volunteered with the Sierra Club’s IU Beyond Coal Campus Campaign during her time in college.
 Megan organizes primarily in Muncie, Fort Wayne, South Bend, and Indianapolis with local leaders of the Beyond Coal Campaign.
 Megan also engages individuals, organizations, and community leaders in supporting state and federal initiatives regarding clean air and water policies, renewable energy, energy efficiency and the environment.
 You can contact her on 317-222-1146 or megan.anderson@sierraclub.org